deep2000m/Amazon_customer_behaviour/README.md

 ## Learnings

 - Improved Excel dashboarding and storytelling skills
-- Gained deeper understanding of customer decision-making behavior
+- Gained a deeper understanding of customer decision-making behavior
 - Practiced working with survey datasets and deriving actionable conclusions

 ## Contact